CapacitorSet/graph-coloring/DOCUMENTATION.md

 ```

 The memory usage is monitored by spawning a `MemoryMonitor` thread that will read the current usage every 100 us.
 At this time only Linux is supported via `/proc/self/statm`.

-### PCVector

-`PCVector` implements the common producer-consumer scheme.
-However, it has some differences with respect to the standard solution based on circular buffers:

- - PCVector implements a queue of arbitrary length, so it does not have an `empty` semaphore.
- - `stop()` is used to signal that there are no more items to be produced.
-This lets workers exit when the queue is empty.

 ## Results